After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 Previous Convention Attendance

-While previous WFTGA Convention attendance is highly recommended, it’s not mandatory.
+While previous WFTGA Convention attendance is highly recommended, it is not mandatory.
 However, understanding our standards and community culture is essential for successful hosting.

 Mandatory Advisory Support

-All bidding teams must include an experienced tourist guide advisor who has served as a delegate at 1-2 previous WFTGA Conventions.
+All bidding teams must include an experienced tourist guide advisor who has served as a delegate, or an WFTGA ExBo member for a minimum of 22 previous WFTGA Conventions.
 This advisor ensures:

 If your organization lacks this experience, we can help connect you with suitable advisors from the global WFTGA community.